AnthonyJParker/Cautious-Memory/README.md

 # Cautious-Memory
-My code on PIC32
+My code on various PIC32 boards

+Using UECIDE

-Projects for the Olimex PinguinoOTG PIC32 board
+Projects for the Olimex PinguinoOTG PIC32MX440

-Projects for the MikroElektronika mikromedia Plus pic32mx7
+Projects for the MikroElektronika mikromedia+ PIC32MX7